 Climate change and environmental stories, from the Darién Gap to Antarctica

 My writing is brazenly independent and thoroughly researched.
-It draws extensively on interviews with scientists, researchers and policy makers using enterprise and beat reporting techniques.
+It draws extensively on interviews with scientists, researchers and policy makers – often meeting them in the heat of the field.
 It speaks truth to power when necessary whilst being sensitive to the subtleties of developing stories.

 I have investigated big industry environmental damage; trawled through environmental policy statements and held politicians to account on their carbon economics.